 As Caroline puts it, we live in a society in which public companies have to produce compound annual growth infinitely for shareholders, but since:

 “…we live on a finite planet, creating that sort of compound growth usually requires cutting corners, usually requires [having] no regulations, usually requires less taxation.
 You have to exploit labor because of the ridiculous notion that you can have infinite annual growth year after year.
 And so that causes fashion companies to cut corners, to exploit labor, and to overproduce.”

-To be a socially responsible entrepreneur in the new fashion industry, you should already be oriented to a wider viewpoint.
-From that perspective, Priebe insists, you must also know when enough is enough.
-You must grow to scale, calculate your growth, and realize when you have reached the optimal intersection between profitability and healthy operation.
+To be a socially responsible entrepreneur in the new fashion industry, you’ll already be oriented to a wider viewpoint.
+With that perspective, Priebe insists, you must also know when enough is enough.
+You must grow to scale, calculate your growth, and realize when you have reached the optimal intersection between healthy operation and profitability.

 As Caroline points out: